ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

 1. As stated above, place a static mesh into the scene
 1. With the mesh selected, locate the 'Details' panel
     - Type 'custom' into the search bar
-1. Check the box labeled 'Render CustomDepth Pass'
+    - Check the box next to the label 'Render CustomDepth Pass'
 1. Go to the link provided and fill in the Custom Depth Stencil Value that matches the static mesh the closest.
     - [Data Products — monoDrive Simulator](https://monodrive.readthedocs.io/en/latest/r2v/data_processing_output/)
   <div class="img_container">